sergioclemente/WorkoutPlanner/README.md

 Workout View
 * Don't require a title for validating
 * add the hability for named groups (warmup/mainset/cooldown) - workaround today is comments

+On saving
+* Precompute some suff for display: Data required for workout view? make sure to include version

 Player:
 * Fix play of music on iphone